-- Facilitate OL Spring training. - Mentor the Orientation Coach in completing their responsibilities. - Assist with development of curriculum, logistics, and programming for Summer Orientation.
+- Provide leadership to the assessment and evaluation of departmental initiatives; help to communicate the findings and feedback to stakeholders. - Mentor the Orientation Coach in completing their responsibilities. - Assist with development of curriculum, logistics, and programming for virtual Summer Orientation.

 WORK SCHEDULE AND REQUIRED DATES